Brunch Recipes

 Servings and Cooking Time

-This recipe serves 2.
-Preparation time is 10 minutes, and cooking time is about 15 minutes.
+This recipe serves 2 people.
+Preparation time is about 10 minutes, and cooking time is approximately 15 minutes.

 Nutritional Value